Alojzy Wir-Konas: The 1939 Nazi–Soviet invasion of Poland

 During the Invasion of Poland in 1939 he was the commanding officer of the Polish 38th Infantry Division, formed of reserve units between Tarnów and Kraków.
 Due to the fast pace of the German advance, the division entered combat on September 9, before it could be fully mobilized.
 From September 11, it was attached to the improvised Małopolska Army and was withdrawing towards the Romanian Bridgehead.
 Under the leadership of Gen. Kazimierz Sosnkowski, Wir-Konas commanded his division in the battle of Sądowa Wisznia, in which he managed to defeat the much stronger German 2nd Mountain Division.
 However, shortly before reaching Lwów, the unit became bogged down in the battle of Janów of September 17.
 Despite offering heavy resistance, only a single regiment managed to break through enemy lines and reach the besieged city.

 Katyn

 After the capitulation of Lwów to the Soviet Union on September 22, 1939, Alojzy Wir-Konas was arrested by the NKVD and imprisoned in the Starobielsk concentration camp.
 He was murdered in the Katyn massacre in April 1940.
 For his wartime service he was posthumously promoted to the rank of General.
-Among the Katyn victims were 14 Polish generals including Leon Billewicz, Bronisław Bohatyrewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Henryk Minkiewicz, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lwow), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, and Mieczysław Smorawiński.
+Among the Katyn victims were 14 Polish generals including Leon Billewicz, Bronisław Bohaterewicz, Xawery Czernicki (admiral), Stanisław Haller, Aleksander Kowalewski, Henryk Minkiewicz, Kazimierz Orlik-Łukoski, Konstanty Plisowski, Rudolf Prich (murdered in Lwow), Franciszek Sikorski, Leonard Skierski, Piotr Skuratowicz, and Mieczysław Smorawiński.